USS Aylwin (FF-1081): 1982

 The warship put to sea again on 14 September to conduct antisubmarine warfare (ASW) exercises in the western Mediterranean.
-That same day, the Lebanese president-elect Bashir Gemayel lost his life to assassins.
+That same day, the Lebanese president-elect Bachir Gemayel lost his life to assassins.
 That event and the massacres it sparked prompted France, Italy, and the United States to reconstitute the multinational force that had overseen the PLO evacuation.
 As a consequence, Aylwin broke off from Operation "Display Determination" and hurried east in company with carrier Independence (CV-62) to support the reentry of the multinational force into Lebanon.
 Except for an 11-day visit to Gaeta, Italy, in mid-October, for repairs and liberty, the frigate patrolled the waters off Lebanon until the middle of November.

 Following a liberty call at Piraeus, Greece, between the 18th and the 21st, Aylwin headed for the strategic Straits of the Bosporus and the Dardanelles.
 Passing through the Straits, she conducted training evolutions with destroyer William V. Pratt (DDG-44) in the Black Sea before calling at Istanbul, Turkey, on 26 November.
 The warship passed through the Straits again on the 28th and conducted operations south of Crete until 7 December when frigate Connole (FF-1056) relieved her.
 Aylwin then laid in a course for Rota, Spain, on the first leg of the voyage back to the United States.
 The stop at Rota took up two days, and, on 12 December, she embarked upon the Atlantic passage in company with 15 other Navy ships.
 Aylwin reached Charleston on 22 December.